 - A) Very late that night (probably after midnight), Jesus is betrayed by Judas Iscariot with a kiss (a customary greeting), and then arrested (Matthew 26:47-56; Mark 14:43-50).
-Jesus' disciples, afraid of being arrested themselves, flee the scene. - B) This begins a long night and morning of trials for Jesus, which have two phases, the Jewish Trials (3 parts), and then the Roman Trials (3 parts). - C) During the Jewish trials, Jesus first appears in front of Annas, the recognized High Priest (John 18:13-24) to face the charge of blasphemy, "claiming equality with God."
-Jesus is punched by an officer of the High Priest in this trial (John 18:22).
+Jesus' disciples, afraid of being arrested themselves, flee the scene. - B) This begins a long night and morning of trials for Jesus, which have two phases, the Jewish Trials (3 parts), and then the Roman Trials (3 parts).

-- E) At dawn the full Sanhedrin passed a judgment of guilty against Jesus for blasphemy, which carried the death penalty (Matthew 27:1-2; Mark 15:1).
+- C) During the Jewish trials, Jesus first appears in front of Annas, the recognized High Priest (John 18:13-24) to face the charge of blasphemy, "claiming equality with God."
+Jesus is punched by an officer of the High Priest in this trial (John 18:22). - D) Jesus then is taken to the acting High Priest, Caiaphas along with the partial Sanhedrin (also called the "Council," the Supreme Court of the Jews; Matthew 26:57-75; Mark 14:53-65).
+During this trial, Jesus' head is covered with a bag and a circle of guards beat Him asking Him to prophecy. - E) At dawn the full Sanhedrin passed a judgment of guilty against Jesus for blasphemy, which carried the death penalty (Matthew 27:1-2; Mark 15:1).
 The Jews couldn't enforce the death penalty (as subjects of Rome), so Jesus is sent to Pontius Pilate, the Roman Governor.
-The Jews seek the death penalty for Jesus, accusing Him of sedition against Rome. - F) Jesus appears before Pilate (Matthew 27:2-14; Mark 15:2-5), but is quickly shipped to Herod Antipas (the local governor in Galilee), who had jurisdiction over Jesus of Nazareth. - G) Herod Antipas only wanted Jesus to do miracles for him (Luke 23:6-12), but bores of Christ and ships Him back to Pilate for judgment. - H) Pilate, attempting to placate the Jews, tries to release Jesus as an act of kindness, but instead releases Barabbas, a known murderer (Matthew 27:15-26; Mark 15:6-14).
-Jesus is taken away and brutally scourged with a "cat of nine tails," and then is taken away to be crucified. - Jesus' crucifixion takes place between 9:00 AM 3:00 PM, at Golgotha (Matthew 27:27-66; Mark 15:16-39).
-Jesus is nailed to the cross, and cries out as the sins of mankind are poured out on Him as He dies (Matthew 27:50). - J) That evening, Jesus was removed from the cross and laid in the private tomb of Joseph of Arimathea (Matthew 27:57-66; Mark 15:42-47).
+The Jews seek the death penalty for Jesus, accusing Him of sedition against Rome. - F) Jesus appears before Pilate (Matthew 27:2-14; Mark 15:2-5), but is quickly shipped to Herod Antipas (the local governor in Galilee), who had jurisdiction over Jesus of Nazareth. - G) Herod Antipas only wanted Jesus to do miracles for him (Luke 23:6-12), but bores of Christ and ships Him back to Pilate for judgment.

+H) Pilate, attempting to placate the Jews, tries to release Jesus as an act of kindness, but instead releases Barabbas, a known murderer (Matthew 27:15-26; Mark 15:6-14).
+Jesus is taken away and brutally scourged with a "cat of nine tails," and then is taken away to be crucified.

+- I) Jesus' crucifixion takes place between 9:00 AM-3:00 PM, at Golgotha (Matthew 27:27-66; Mark 15:16-39).
+Jesus is nailed to a cross, and cries out as the sins of mankind are poured out on Him as He dies (Matthew 27:50). - J) That evening, Jesus was removed from the cross and laid in the private tomb of Joseph of Arimathea (Matthew 27:57-66; Mark 15:42-47).
 Mary Magdalene and others began preparing Jesus' body in Joseph of Arimathea's tomb, but had to wait to finish the treatment of the body because of the Sabbath.
 But when they returned on Sunday...